2.5 - Identification of transition risks and opportunities

 Transition risks are distributed across several categories:

-• Regulatory risks, which may in particular be related to an increase in the carbon tax, to greater reporting obligations or to legislation on certain products, services or activities of the organisation (examples include the EU taxonomy, the CSRD or the MACF).
+Regulatory risks, which can notably be linked to an increase in carbon tax, to greater reporting obligations or to legislation on certain products, services or activities of the organisation (for example the European taxonomy, the CSRD or the MACF).

-• Image and reputational risks, which may in particular be related to changes in behaviour among users, members or customers of the organisation, to investor concerns in the case of a company, or to stigmatisation in the media of the organisation's sector of activity.
+Image and reputational risks, which can notably be linked to changes in behaviour among the organisation's users, members or customers, to concerns from investors in the case of a company, or to stigmatisation in the media regarding the organisation's sector.
 This also includes legal actions related to climate inaction.
-These image and reputational risks can also have consequences for the organisation's ability to recruit staff.
+These image and reputational risks can also have consequences for the organisation's ability to recruit employees.

-• Market and technology risks, linked to uncertainty in raw material and energy prices on the markets or to competition from other organisations offering lower-carbon products and services.
+Market and technology risks, linked to uncertainty in prices of raw materials and energy on markets or to competition from other organisations offering less carbon-intensive products and services.

 Physical risks